- Besides adding machines, Stark created inventions from several industries.

 The American Andrew Stark (1852-1920) from Chicago was a prolific inventor from the late 1800s and early 1900s.
-He is a holder of quite a few patents for agricultural machines and furniture like grain binders, harvesters, railway facilities, folding beds, sofas, fiber vessels, etc.
+He was a holder of quite a few patents for agricultural machines and furniture, like grain binders, harvesters, railway facilities, folding beds, sofas, fiber vessels, etc.

 In 1884, Andrew Stark patented two rather interesting adding machines which deserve our attention.
 Actually, the first patent (US patent №308528) of Stark was assigned to La Verne Noyes (another engineer, inventor, and businessman from Chicago), while in the second patent (US patent №308570) La Verne Noyes is specified as a coinventor and assignee.

 - Full Name

 - February 16, 1920

 - Elizabeth (b.
 1879), Lillie (b.
 1880), and Jacob (b.
 1882)

 - Chicago, Illinois

 - Fields of Expertise

 - [“Adding Machines”]

 The first adding machine of Stark and Noyes has a series of numeral wheels (see the lower patent drawings), each provided with three sets of figures running from one to nine and zero.